EighteenZi/rocksdb_wiki/Rocksdb-BlockBasedTable-(Default)-Format.md

 This page is forked from leveldb's document on [table format](http://leveldb.googlecode.com/svn/trunk/doc/table_format.txt).
 This article reflects the changes we have made during the development of rocksdb.

+BlockBasedTable is the default SST table format in RocksDB.

 ### File format

     <beginning_of_file>